 There has been little to no growth in the sale or production of coal for use in the energy industry all across America.
-A significant factor that caused the decrease is the environmental impacts surface mining and burning coal has had on the environment.
+A significant factor that caused the decrease is the environmental impact surface mining and burning coal has had on the environment.
 The kinds of practices some coal reserves companies follow during the coal mining process have contributed to the decline from its peak of 86 quads in 2007.

 #10 - Active crude oil and gas well threaten about 12.6 million people in America[ref]

-Fossil fuel facts like this show that many people inhale harmful air pollutants long daily, and these toxic air pollution are from active oil and gas wells and transport and processing facilities.
-Places such as Canada’s boreal forest present a giant carbon energy source.
+Fossil fuel facts like this show that many people inhale harmful air pollutants long daily, and the toxic air pollution from active oil and gas wells and transport and processing facilities.
+Places such as Canada's boreal forest present a giant carbon energy source.
 However, the related strip mining operations can cause severe health impacts

 #11 - Approximately 63% of electricity in the US comes from burning fossil fuels1